 - 2 russet potatoes, cut into 1/2 pieces

 - 1 red bell pepper, cut into 1/2 pieces

 - Mrs. Weiss' egg noodle cooked, drained and lightly buttered

 - In a large mixing bowl, add the beef and toss with 1 teaspoon of salt and 1/2 teaspoon of black pepper.
 Let sit for 15 minutes.

 - In a large pot, add 2 tablespoons oil.
 Stir in beef and brown on both sides.
 Remove to a plate.

 - Add remaining 2 tablespoons oil to the pot and saute onions and garlic on medium-low until onions are soft about 7 minutes.
 Increase heat to medium and add all 3 paprikas.
 Cook, stirring constantly, until the spices become fragrant, about 1-2 minutes.

-- Add water, beef broth, better than bullion, tomato puree, plum tomatoes with liquid, caraway seeds, 1 teaspoon salt and browned beef along with any juices accumulated on plate.
+- Add water, beef broth, Better Than Bouillon, tomato puree, plum tomatoes with liquid, caraway seeds, 1 teaspoon salt, and browned beef along with any juices accumulated on plate.
 Bring to a boil then reduce heat immediately and simmer for 2-2 1/2 hours or until beef is tender.

 - Add carrot and potato and simmer for 10 minutes, increasing heat as necessary to maintain a simmer.
 Add red pepper and continue to simmer until all vegetables are fork-tender.
 Adjust seasoning, sprinkle with parsley and serve over cooked and lightly butter egg noodles.